bjsmith3185/photo-share-portfolio-demo/README.md

 This app allows users to upload and share photos.

-The administrator can create new account for a user by entering a name and email.
-    - A user without admin rights can
+2 types of accounts: User or Administrator

+User:
     * view all photos
     * save photos to their favorites
     * comment on any photo
     * update their user data
     * change their password

-    - A user with admin right can
+Administrator:
     * do all the above features plus
     * add new users
+        (enter a new users name and email, the app will send the new user an email with their username and password)
     * view current online users
     * update any users data
     * remove pictures
     * delete a user

 This app currently uses auth that was created from scratch using mongodb.
     - the default password is 123456 when a user is created